 A significant checkpoint or deadline

 A milestone is a significant point in a project's timeline that marks the completion of a phase or the reaching of a checkpoint.
 It has no duration of its own; it is a marker, not a taskTaskProduct SpecificationA unit of work within a story or epicView reference →.
-The interesting tension is that a milestone can be a flag (we passed here) or a gate (we may not pass until conditions are met), and treating one as the other is how programmes either rubber-stamp failure or grind to a halt.
+A milestone can act as a flag (a point passed) or as a gate (a point that may not be passed until conditions are met).

 The consequential evolution was turning milestones into decisionDecisionStrategyA recorded decision with context, rationale, and consequencesView reference → points.
 Robert Cooper's Stage-Gate system, developed through the 1980s and detailed in his book Winning at New Products, placed a gate before each stage of new-product development.
 At each gate, a cross-functional group reviews the evidenceEvidenceValidationData supporting or refuting a hypothesisView reference → and decides go, kill, hold, or recycle.
 The milestone stops being a date you pass and becomes a date you must earn by clearing a bar.
 McKinsey later argued that most milestones are toothless precisely because they lack this gating function, and recommended "decision gates with real teeth" where a project genuinely can be stopped.